rbreve/Sasothi-Dice-Simulator/README.md

-A Satoshi Dice Simulator using Martingale
+A Javascript Satoshi Dice Simulator using Martingale